Editing and proofreading

 Experience and qualifications

 As an academic at universities in Europe and the United States, I was constantly involved in writing, editing and proofreading technical documents, both for administrative purposes and for publication in international journals.
-I bring this experience to my work as a freelance translator and editor and as a member of the Editorial Freelancers Association.
+I bring this experience to my work as a freelance translator and editor and as a member of the European Association of Science Editors.

 Major editing projects

-- Manuscripts submitted for publication in a German medical journal.
+- Manuscripts for publication in a bilingual dermatology journal

 The Importance of Editing and Proofreading